Skip to content

 Is a convection microwave the same as a convection oven?

-A convection microwave oven is not the same as a convection oven, since it still utilizes radiation rather than a heating fan.
-However, a microwave convection oven does have similar baking and roasting capabilities to the convection oven.
+A convection microwave oven is not the same as a convection oven since it still utilizes radiation rather than a heating fan.
+However, a microwave convection oven has baking and roasting capabilities similar to those of a convection oven.

 Can a convection oven be used like a microwave?